Today's Top Gainer

 24. Secretarial Auditors Report

 Pursuant to the provisions of Section 204 of the Act and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board of Directors of the Company had appointed M/s.
-Parikh & Associates, Practicing Company Secretaries to undertake the Secretarial Audit of the Company for the year ended 31st March 2018.
-The Secretarial Audit Report is given as Annexure D. The Secretarial Auditors Report does not contain any qualification, reservations or adverse remarks.
+Parikh & Associates, Practicing Company Secretaries to undertake the Secretarial Audit of the Company for the year ended 31st March 2019.
+The Secretarial Audit Report forms a part of this report and is given as Annexure D. The Secretarial Auditors Report does not contain any qualification, reservations or adverse remarks.

 25. Extract of Annual Return

-Pursuant to Section 134(3)(a) and Section 92(3) of the Act, read with Rule 12(1) of the Companies (Management and Administration) Rules, 2014, the extracts of the Annual Return in Form MGT-9 as at 31st March 2018 forms part of this report as Annexure E.
+Pursuant to Section 92(3) of the Act, read with Rule 12(1) of the Companies (Management and Administration) Rules, 2014, the extracts of the Annual Return in form MGT-9 as at 31st March 2019 forms part of this report and is given as Annexure E. The same is available on the website of the Company www.mywestside.com.

 26. Corporate Governance

-A separate section on Corporate Governance is included in the Annual Report along with the certificate from M/s.
-Parikh & Associates, Practicing Company Secretaries confirming compliance with conditions on Corporate Governance as stipulated in the Listing Regulations.
+A separate section on Corporate Governance is included in the Annual Report along with the certificate from the Practicing Company Secretary confirming compliance with conditions on Corporate Governance as stipulated in the Listing Regulations as on 31st March 2019.

-Based on the framework of internal financial controls and compliance systems established and maintained by the Company, work performed by the internal, statutory, and secretarial auditors including audit of internal financial controls over financial reporting by the statutory auditors and the reviews performed by Management and the relevant Board Committees, including the Audit Committee, the Board is of the opinion that the Companys internal financial controls were adequate and effective during the financial year 2017-18.
+Based on the framework of internal financial controls and compliance systems established and maintained by the Company, work performed by the internal, statutory, and secretarial auditors including audit of internal financial controls over financial reporting by the statutory auditors and the reviews performed by Management and the relevant Board Committees, including the Audit Committee, the Board is of the opinion that the Companys internal financial controls were adequate and effective during the financial year ended 31st March 2019.

 Accordingly, pursuant to Section 134(3)(c) and 134(5) of the Act, the Board of Directors, to the best of their information and knowledge, confirm that:

-The Shareholders of the Company at the Sixty Fifth AGM held on 1st August 2017 have approved the appointment of Deloitte Haskins & Sells LLP, Chartered Accountants (Firm Registration No. 117366W/W-100018), as the Statutory Auditors of the Company, to hold office till the conclusion of Seventieth AGM of the Company to be held in the year 2022.
+The Shareholders of the Company at the Sixty Fifth AGM held on 1st August 2017 had approved the appointment of Deloitte Haskins & Sells LLP, Chartered Accountants (Firm Registration No. 117366W / W-100018), as the Statutory Auditors of the Company, to hold office till the conclusion of Seventieth AGM of the Company to be held in the year 2022.
 The Auditors reports do not contain any qualifications, reservations or adverse remarks.

 A. Conservation of Energy: The Company consciously makes all efforts to conserve energy across all its operations.